zextras/tech-doc/source/carbonio/install/architecture.rst

       email transfer and forwarding, filtering, and other services to keep email clean and secure.

-   .. grid-item-card:: AppServer
+   .. grid-item-card:: Mailstore & Provisioning
       :columns: 3
       :class-body: abyss

-      The Application Server provides the application login to manage and store the accounts data, e.g., emails, contacts, and calendar appointments.
-In small environments there can be one or two AppServer roles, but more can be added to a large or growing infrastructure.
+      Mailstore & Provisioning features the application login to manage and store the accounts data, e.g., emails, contacts, and calendar appointments.
+In small environments there can be one or two such roles, but more can be added to a large infrastructure or when growing an existent one.

    .. grid-item-card:: |mesh|
       :columns: 12